Music You Can't Get Out of Your Head

-Music You Can't Get Out of Your Head is recording of the music by Peter Schickele writing as P. D. Q. Bach.
+Music You Can't Get Out of Your Head is a 1982 album of music by Peter Schickele writing as P. D. Q. Bach.
 The album describes itself as "P.D.Q.
 Bach’s answer to Haydn’s "Farewell" Symphony" and includes "all the music from The Civilian Barber that's been discovered."
 The album was released on Vanguard Records in 1982.